 Teamwork

 If you are feeling a bit under the weather, don’t think that you need to battle through a day at the office.
 It is very common to take a day off when you are not feeling your best as Germans prefer to rest immediately and nip the unease in the bud so that they can return to work the next day feeling fresh.
 It is also nice to know that you will not regularly have to deal with colleagues sniffing relentlessly next to you and potentially passing on their germs.
+During probation it is perfectly fine to directly contact your team lead on whether or not it might make a bad impression.
+This is how you take the pressure out of the issue.
+But, it still stands that being sick means staying at home.

 As made clear in the first point, Germans do not appreciate time wasting, so they are highly unlikely to beat around the bush when giving you feedback.
 They will tell you exactly how they feel about a project, without filters.
-You should see this frankness as a positive trait, you do not have to feel uncomfortable about finding a way to bring up a certain topic; if there is an issue, or an idea with which you disagree, you do not have to be shy about being vocal.
+You should see this frankness as a positive treat, you do not have to feel uncomfortable about finding a way to bring up a certain topic; if there is an issue, or an idea with which you disagree, you do not have to be shy about being vocal.
 Of course, there is a difference between being direct and acting down-right rude, do not overstep the line.